Detecting and Mitigating System-Level Anomalies of Vision-Based Controllers: Discussion and Future Work

-\textbf{\textit{Evaluation.}} To test the generalization capabilities of the learned AD, we test it on an unseen time of the day (5 PM) for the three airports present in the training set, as well as on two unseen KSFO and KEWR airports, across both cloud conditions (clear and overcast).
+\textbf{\textit{Evaluation.}} To test the generalization capabilities of the learned AD, we test it at an unseen time of the day (5 PM) for the three airports present in the training set, as well as on two unseen KSFO and KEWR airports, across both cloud conditions (clear and overcast).
 Specifically, we measure the recall and accuracy of the learned AD.
 A higher recall value tells us that our AD can reliably detect true positives, i.e., the AD returns a conservative prediction if it is unsure of an input.
 Such a behavior err on caution to produce a safety-first detector.
 To compute these metrics, we also obtain the BRT of the system for the test environments; however, note that during testing, our network has access to only the sampled image \textit{without} any privileged information regarding the system, surroundings, or the BRTs.
 We summarize the performance of the anomaly detector in Table \ref{table:table2} (Here (C) = cloudy, (O) = overcast).
 As evident from the results, the learned AD is consistently able to detect system-level anomalies in new environments.
 We illustrate some of the representative images that were classified as anomalous in Fig. \ref{fig:all_failures}.
 The AD is able to learn the safe limits of the runway and that if the system is close to the runway boundary.
 TaxiNet may not be able to correctly estimate aircraft's state and it might fail under the vision-based controller.